Emotions Where Art Thou: Understanding and Characterizing the Emotional Latent Space of Large Language Models: Experiments

 Having established the external consistency of emotional geometry across datasets, we now turn inward, asking how these emotions are internally structured within the model, and what this reveals about the model’s implicit psychological architecture.

-The first perspective examined is neural encoding patterns.
-Using ML-AURA (Section~\ref{sec:methods}), the selectively of individual neurons responses to emotional inputs is tested, treating each as a 1-vs-all classifier evaluated by AUROC.
-The percentage of neurons per layer exceeding $0.9$ AUROC are reported, taken as evidence of emotion-selective activation.
+The first perspective examined is neural encoding patterns using ML-AURA (Section~\ref{sec:methods}).
 Results focus on Llama3.1-8B-Base, with replications across models in Appendix~\ref{app:ml_aura}.
-Across the six Ekman emotions, an average of 75\% of neurons per layer surpass this threshold, with sadness (98\%) and surprise (97\%) most pervasive, and fear lower (48\%).
-This reflects sparse specialization rather than weak separability.
+Across the six Ekman emotions, an average of 75\% of neurons per layer exceed the selectivity threshold, with sadness (98\%) and surprise (97\%) most pervasive, and fear lower (48\%).
+This reflects sparse specialization rather than weak separability, and, importantly, selectivity rather than activation magnitude: ML-AURA identifies neurons whose responses discriminate emotions, not neurons that merely fire strongly.
 Non-Ekman emotions—envy, neutral, excitement—also show strong separability, averaging 88\%.

 When analyzing by architectural component, MLP layers show slightly higher selectivity than attention layers ($79\%$ vs. $76.5\%$).
-Differentiability fluctuates across depth, with no clear monotonic trend: while the first layer starts at $76\%$ and the final layer ends at $76.3\%$, several peaks and troughs occur in between, with the highest selectivity observed at layer 26 ($79\%$).
+Selectivity fluctuates across depth, with no clear monotonic trend: while the first layer starts at $76\%$ and the final layer ends at $76.3\%$, several peaks and troughs occur in between, with the highest selectivity observed at layer 26 ($79\%$).
 These patterns support the conclusion that emotional information is not confined to late layers or specialized regions, but is instead distributed broadly and redundantly throughout the network.
 These patterns are visualized by emotion in a layer-by-layer fashion in Figure \ref{fig:emotion_by_layer}.

 To understand how emotions are geometrically represented in the network, we examine their structure within the derived SVD subspace.
 This subspace provides a low-dimensional lens into the model’s internal affective organization.
 Our first goal is to assess how consistently emotions are arranged along the principal axes across layers and layer types.
-To this end, we analyze the rank ordering of emotion centroids along each principal component, controlling for possible polarity flips.

 We find that the emotional structure is remarkably stable across the Llama3.1-8B-Base model, particularly for the top three components.
 Across layers, the average Spearman correlation in emotion rankings is $0.87$, $0.83$, and $0.80$ for PC1, PC2, and PC3, respectively; the corresponding Kendall’s Tau values are $0.82$, $0.77$, and $0.74$.
 These results indicate that, while the magnitude and orientation of the components may shift, their semantic content remains intact.